mbgoseco/data-structures-and-algorithms/Data-Structures/Sorts/README.md

 # Insertion Sort
-This app demonstrates the behind an insertion sort algorithm.
+This app demonstrates the process behind an insertion sort algorithm.
 Here, a method is built to take in an array of integers and return them in ascending order.
 Also includes cases for a single element or empty array.

 ## Challenge
 Write a method for insertion sort that takes in an unsorted array and returns the array sorted using insertion sort.